devops-myway/certified-kubernetes-administrator-Practice/Domain 3 - Cluster-Arch-Install-Config-RBAC/Create ServiceAccount Identity.md

 kubectl exec -it busybox -- opkg-install curl kubectl exec -it busybox -- /bin/sh

-# and make sure that you are able to resolve kubernetes.default using CoreDNS.
+# and make sure that you are able to resolve kubernetes.default using CoreDNS/kube-dns.
  nslookup kubernetes.default

 ------- #Now let us try to access our API server using curl curl --insecure   https://kubernetes.default.svc/
 ``````
-#### Assign Role and RoleBinding for ServiceAccount
+#### Assign Role and RoleBinding for ServiceAccount - Autorization
 It is possible in some cases the ServiceAccount may not be able to access the API server due to RBAC restrictions.

 #### Create ServiceAccount